UbiquityRobotics/learn/doing_more/lidar_navigation.md

 -->

 This document discusses running navigation software on a Ubiquity Robotics robot base using a RPLidar that would have to be installed yourself.
 It also assumes that you have a workstation with ROS installed connected to a network in common with the robot and configured so the robot is the ROS master.
-For laptop configurations please see [Setup a ROS workstation](https://learn.ubiquityrobotics.com/workstation_setup)
+For workstation configuration please see [Setup a ROS workstation](https://learn.ubiquityrobotics.com/workstation_setup)

 Use of a Lidar is a popular method of implementing robot navigation.
 We are going to supply here some basic starter launch files and some directions for how to get started in robot navigation using a Lidar.